-Medicaid is an medical assistance program that helps provide access to health care for families with low-income and individuals.
+Medicaid is a medical assistance program that helps provide access to healthcare for families with low-income and individuals.
 Medicaid also helps aged and disabled people with the rising cost of nursing facility care and other health care expenses.
 Eligibility is usually based on the family’s or individual’s income.
 The state and federal government share the costs of the Medicaid program.

 In Florida the Agency for Health Care Administration (AHCA) is responsible for Florida Medicaid.
 Eligibility is determined either by the Department of Children and Families (DCF) or the Social Security Administration (for SSI recipients).